Academic Standing: Undergraduate Students

 Dismissed and Reinstated

 If the Appeal of Academic Dismissal is approved by the Dean (or equivalent position) of the College/School, the student will then be classified as Dismissed and Reinstated.
-Upon reinstatement, the student must then achieve term and cumulative GPAs set by the College/School within a maximum of two consecutive terms immediately following his/her reinstatement based on an approved remediation plan developed between the academic advisor and the student.
+Upon reinstatement, the student must then achieve term and cumulative GPAs set by the College/School within a maximum of two consecutive terms immediately following their reinstatement based on an approved remediation plan developed between the academic advisor and the student.
 The academic decision to Dismiss and Reinstate a student resides with the Office of the Dean (or equivalent) of the respective College/School.
 If a Reinstatement is not granted, the student is Permanently Dismissed without the right to appeal.
 A student may be dismissed and reinstated to the University a maximum of two times.
 Subsequent Academic Dismissal will result in Permanent Dismissal from the University without the right to appeal.

 A student who has been Permanently Dismissed may not appeal to return to the University in any program.